qbituniverse/platformops.dev/content/google-cloud/gke-dns-lb/gke-dns-lb.md

 We'll first provision all we need in GCP from the infrastructure point of view.

 ### Deploy GKE

-Let's pass our variables to the GCP CLI in order to run the deployment as one batch operation on GCP.

 ```powershell
 gcloud container clusters create $gkeName `